waku-org/nwaku/docs/tutorial/chat2.md

 The `chat2` application is a basic command-line chat app using the [Waku v2 suite of protocols](https://rfc.vac.dev/).
 It optionally connects to a [fleet of nodes](fleets.status.im) to provide end-to-end p2p chat capabilities.
 Each fleet is a publicly accessible network of Waku v2 peers, providing a bootstrap connection point for new peers, historical message storage, etc.
-The Waku team is currently using this application on the _production_ fleet for internal testing.
+The Waku team is currently using this application on the _sandbox_ fleet for internal testing.
 For more information on the available fleets, see [`Connecting to a Waku v2 fleet`](#connecting-to-a-waku-v2-fleet).
 If you want to try our protocols, or join the dogfooding fun, follow the instructions below.